getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 }
 ```

-There you have it, a live updating map.
+There you have it, a live updating map!

 ## Summary